mjiderhamn/promote-maven-plugin/README.md

 ```

 Note that `release:perform` should **not** be invoked.
 For that reason, you may also want to add `release:clean`.

+## Migration from 1.x to 2.0
+2.0.0 is a minor change compared to 1.1.0, but since the change to `<preparationGoals>` could break existing
+configurations, the major version is bumped.
+If you have added `<preparationGoals>` to your `pom.xml`
+you need to update according to the [Usage](#usage) section above.

 ## Jenkins
 You will likely want to use this plugin together with [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration),